lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 # 5. etc.
 ```

 **Writing the pseudo-code is 80% of the job!** Then translating english into ruby is really the easy part.
-Adopt this pseudo-code methodology for every challenge of the Reboot session.
+Adopt this pseudo-code methodology for **every** challenge of the Reboot session.

-## Dumb calculator
+## Setup 1 - Dumb calculator

 Build a simple calculator with a command-line UI: